Frequently Asked Questions

 Practical reality – Some people are hesitant to support church planting.
 They argue that it hurts existing churches by draining resources, draws too many members from other churches, that there are already enough churches to do the job, that it promotes a spirit of competition, that most church starts are weak and doomed to fail or stay small, that new churches don’t respect tradition, and, that it costs too much.
 Although these objections can be true if a church plant is ill-conceived, poorly planned, or haphazardly implemented, they do not negate the strategy.
 The greater reality is that church planting can be a great blessing and benefit for the kingdom, the sponsoring church, and certainly the lost.
 It has been shown that:

 - New churches can bring new focus, purpose, energy, and excitement to the sponsoring congregation.
 Once an existing church sees how God can use a new church to reach new people in a new way, they will want to do it again!

 - New churches usually cost less to get going than it takes to maintain the programs of an existing church.

-- New churches can focus in new and creative ways on unreached people groups, whether that group be defined by ethnicity, language, generation, location, or a subcultural affinity.
+- New churches can focus in new and creative ways to unreached people groups, whether that group is defined by ethnicity, language, generation, location, or a subcultural affinity.
 The purpose is to grow by conversion, not by transfer from other churches.

 - New churches generally baptize more people per capita than do older churches.